danielharrell/does_music_move/does_music_move.md

 motion we see to be real, and from the second answer in taking this reality to involve more than just the continuity of the motion's path.
-But the promise of this third answer comes at a price: for it embraces the nonsense in the paradox.
-That is, it accepts that there is indeed nothing to see in the space where we see anything move.
-And this is because the space where we can see anything actually move, on this answer, turns out to be the space where the motion belongs to us, rather than to anything we might see outside us.
+But the promise of this answer comes at a price: for it embraces the nonsense that makes the problem a problem.
+On this answer, that is, there is indeed nothing to see, in the space where we see anything move.
+And this is because the space where we see anything move, is the space where the movement belongs to us, rather than to anything we might see outside us.
+In other words, motion occurs in the space we inhabit, rather than in the space we observe.
+In the space we observe, we only see the continuous path of a motion, occupied at every place by the thing that moves.
+But in the space we inhabit, we see the motion itself, which is not simply continuous but indivisible.
+The motion in this indivisible sense stretches from the beginning of its path to the end in a single bound, as if the entire path were a single place for the moving thing to occupy.
+And we experience this indivisibility when moving ourselves, very like the way we seem to move, indivisibly, from note to note in a melody, heedless of any notes passed along the way.
+Similarly, when moving ourselves, we face the end of the motion at the beginning of it, and reach the end as a goal, heedless of all the places occupied along the way.

+But what should we make of this answer?
+It makes the same appeal to our inhabited sense of space, only now to make sense of motion as such, that we saw might be made to make sense of the motion in music.
+But the problem with that appeal in the case of music, to recall, was that it left the space in which music moves indistinguishable from a dream.
+So does the appeal to our inhabited sense of space fare any better, when this is now taken to be the space in which anything moves?
+That is, can we know, or show, that we are not dreaming when we see anything move?

+The question put this generally might seem absurd.
+After all, to suppose we were dreaming when we saw anything moved, would mean supposing that there was something about our inhabitance of *the world* that proved illusory; and not simply our inhabitance of so-called other worlds, such as dreams in the ordinary sense, or music, that we might plausibly find illusory in their proving to be contained by the world, or mere parts of that totality.

 <!-- Perhaps move lack of sign of illusion to
 sense in which it isn't an illusion.
 Also mention